 Check out the Landscape Water Guide and “Watering By the Numbers” to help you determine the irrigation needs of your landscape.

 Our guest author this week is Doreen Pollack.
-She is a Master Gardener, a Permaculture Designer and the owner of Down 2 Earth Gardens.
+She is a Master Gardener and a permaculture designer.
 Doreen provides advice to homeowners on how to reduce the use and dependency of outside resources in their landscape.
 She specializes in working closely with do-it-yourself gardeners and people just starting to use their yard for food production and respite from their busy lives.